MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 <br/> All the research and rounds of low-fi ideation culminated in a series of comprehensive, accessible and user-centric design solutions:

 #### Program Intelligence Chart
-Expand access to data and enhance visualization of this data in the dashboard.
+Expanded access to and visualization of data on the dashboard.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-08.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="" figClass="large-post-image" %}

 <br/>
 #### Filters and enhanced tables
-Allow data to be filtered and display in clear data tables to account for larger datasets and provide users with tool to drill down on a specific student population.
+Added filters and data tables for managing large datasets, enabling users to drill down into specific student populations.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-09.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="" figClass="large-post-image" %}

 <br/>
 #### Export options
-A brand new “Exports” page and made sure to provide export CTAs throughout key touchpoints in the partner experience.
+Introduced an “Exports” page, embedding export CTAs at key touchpoints.
 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-10.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="" figClass="large-post-image" %}

 <br/>
 #### Layout & navigation changes
-Modernize the layout to make information on each page more accessible.
-Ensure the design is responsive to accommodate various desktop and tablet sizes, as revealed by the quantitative data.
+Modernized layout for better accessibility, making it responsive to desktop and tablet sizes based on usage data.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-11.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="" figClass="large-post-image" %}

 <br/>
-#### Miscellaneous tweaks
+#### Additional UI Tweaks
-Update brand identity, increase relevance of activities page, introduce in-app notification, modernize UI, ...
+Updated brand identity, redesigned the activities page, introduced in-app notifications, and refreshed the UI.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="" figClass="large-post-image" %}
 <br/>

-### Drawing from the Design System
+### Integrating the Design System
-In crafting these refined UIs, I leaned heavily on a <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">design system that I had recently championed at Mentor Collective</a>, seamlessly integrating its elements — from the accessible color palette and clear typography to the streamlined layout and components — into the dashboard's new look.
+I leveraged a <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">design system that I had recently championed at Mentor Collective</a>, embedding its accessible color palette, typography, and streamlined layouts into the dashboard.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-05.jpg" alt="Screenshot showing design system in Figma" caption="Excerpts of the design system I championned at Mentor Collective" figClass="" %}

-### Preparation for Implementation
+### Implementation Preparation
-Upon completing the high-fidelity UIs, I consulted with the Product Manager and Engineering Lead, providing a video overview of the designs to streamline their work.
+After finalizing high-fidelity UIs, I collaborated with the Product Manager and Engineering Lead, providing a video walkthrough to guide the engineering team.
+We also documented clear requirements for development.
-Together with the Product Manager, we crafted detailed requirements for the engineers' implementation.

-### Collaboration with Developers
+### Developer Collaboration
-Ensuring seamless transition to the implementation phase, I provided meticulous hand-off notes accompanied by the design walkthrough video.
-These resources were conveniently housed in Figma, adjacent to the high-fidelity UIs as well as in Asana.
+To ensure accurate implementation, I provided detailed hand-off notes, the design walkthrough video, and conducted quality control tests.
+These resources were housed in Figma and Asana for easy access.
+Throughout development, I worked closely with engineers to maintain design integrity, functionality, and WCAG AA compliance.

-Throughout the implementation phase, I regularly engaged in quality control tests, collaborating closely with engineers to guarantee accurate representation of my designs, functional integrity, and full accessibility (WCAG AA) compliance.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-06.jpg" alt="Screenshot showing design hand-off notes in Figma" caption="Early version of design hand-off notes provided to engineers" figClass="" %}

 ## Implementation and Launch

-### Addressing Design Challenges
+### Tackling Design Challenges
-During implementation, the data visualization feature presented some unexpected challenges.
-When real data was integrated into the charts, some adjustments were warranted for clearer data presentation.
-Leveraging my frontend development background, I was able to work hand-in-hand with the engineering team, ensuring clear communication and a quick resolution.
+During implementation, the data visualization feature presented unforeseen challenges.
+When integrated with real data, adjustments were needed to ensure clarity.
+Leveraging my front-end development experience, I collaborated closely with engineering for quick, effective resolutions.

-In the words of one of my colleagues, reflecting on this collaboration and my broader approach to design:
+As one of the Senior Software Engineer I worked with noted:
 > "What sets Mathieu apart is his ability to be a creative thought partner when it comes to bridging the gap between design and engineering, demonstrating a commitment to collaboration and teamwork.
 He consistently engaged in productive dialogue with engineers to improve design handoff processes and sprint workflows, and excelled in finding innovative design workarounds to technical limitations, which makes him an invaluable asset to any project. — Lindsay W. - Senior Software Engineer"

 ### Beta Insights & Iterations
-Once the implementation completed, a beta version of the new partner experience was rolled out to a select group of users.
-This beta rollout was essential to the team to ensure quick and efficient iterations of this complex and extensive project.

-While many iterations focused on minor tweaks and refining UX copy, feedback from our users pinpointed a significant issue:
-- a revamped feature had strayed too far from the familiar user flow, inadvertently increasing friction and user errors.

-Promptly acting on this feedback, I revisited the wireframes and adjusted the navigation and flow for the problematic feature.
-We then validated this new design with our internal stakeholders, progressed to high-fidelity UIs, and set clear requirements for our engineers.
-Following this process and re-releasing the feature to our beta users, we observed a marked decrease in both friction and user errors.
+Upon completing the implementation, we launched a beta for select users, allowing quick iterations on this complex project.
+While most changes were minor, user feedback highlighted a significant issue: a revamped feature had diverged from familiar workflows, increasing friction and errors.
+Addressing this, I revised the navigation and validated the new design with stakeholders, significantly reducing errors post-beta.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma around the Flags page" figClass="" %}

-### Beyond the Design: The Tangible Impact of Our Revamp
+### The Impact of Our Revamp
-Alongside introducing the beta of the redesigned partner experience, we integrated a new analytics tool to meticulously track pivotal KPIs and evaluate the project's impact.
-Metrics such as NPS, DAU, MAU, feature adoption rates, and average session duration were at the forefront of our monitoring, aiming to determine any improvements in user engagement and product stickiness.
+Alongside the beta release, we implemented an analytics tool to monitor KPIs, including NPS, DAU, MAU, and feature adoption rates.
+A few months post-launch, user engagement had increased by 116%.
+NPS surveys also captured positive feedback:

-A few months following the full release, the results spoke volumes: __user engagement soared by a staggering 116%__.
-Beyond the hard data, invaluable feedback from our NPS surveys painted a vivid picture.

 A partner from North Carolina A&T shared,
 > “Since working with Mentor Collective we're able to get those specific metrics and data, and we have the dashboard – which we absolutely love – to see exactly what's going on and tailor specific programs or initiatives to be able to help the students."

-Another feedback from the University of Delaware echoed,
+Another partner from the University of Delaware added,
 > "We can’t underestimate the power of one person.
 It’s been really exciting to see through the information on the dashboard and through the Flags just how powerful one mentor can be to a student and how impactful they can be.”

 ## Reflecting On This Project

-In retrospect, collaboration was the linchpin of our project's success.
-From the get-go, the necessity to deeply understand the needs and challenges of our partner users meant that our team had to collaboratively engage with both external partners and internal stakeholders.
-With the help of the UX researcher, I could effectively dive into the heart of the user's experience, gathering invaluable qualitative insights.
+Reflecting on this project, collaboration emerged as the key to our success.
+From the outset, understanding our partner users’ needs required coordinated efforts with both external partners and internal stakeholders.
+With support from our UX researcher, I gathered qualitative insights that enriched our understanding of user experiences.

-My approach to brainstorming, which involved cross-functional team members, highlighted the essence of collaboration.
-By bringing together a diverse set of individuals, from salespeople and account managers to product team members, I was able to generate a rich pool of ideas.
-Each participant's unique touchpoints with our users enriched our understanding and provided a more holistic view of the challenges and possible solutions.
+During brainstorming, involving cross-functional team members—sales, account management, and product—generated diverse ideas.
+Each participant's insights added depth to our perspective on challenges and solutions.

-I also leaned heavily on collaboration during the design phase.
-With Whimsical, I was able to engage seamlessly with the Product Manager and Lead Engineer to refine our wireframes.
-User validation was a collaborative effort where I ensured our directions resonated with the initial insights of the internal team.
+Collaboration extended into the design phase, where tools like Whimsical enabled seamless feedback loops with the Product Manager and Lead Engineer to refine wireframes.
+We validated directions through iterative input, ensuring alignment with initial insights.

-Collaboration was present even in the implementation phase.
-Working hand-in-hand with engineers, especially when addressing design challenges, was crucial.
-Their feedback, combined with my frontend development knowledge, allowed us to find quick solutions to emerging issues.
-The beta rollout and subsequent iterations showcased the benefits of ongoing collaborative feedback, leading to more user-centric refinements.

-In essence, without the multifaceted collaboration – both internally and with our users – the success we achieved would not have been possible.
-Our ability to collectively bridge gaps in understanding, ideate, design, and iterate was central to our project's outcome, as evidenced by the soaring user engagement and positive feedback post-launch.
+In implementation, close teamwork with engineers, especially on design challenges, was invaluable.
+My front-end experience allowed us to tackle issues effectively, while beta testing underscored the value of continuous feedback, driving user-focused adjustments.

+Ultimately, our multifaceted collaboration bridged understanding, ideation, and execution.
+This collective approach fueled project success, reflected in higher engagement and positive feedback post-launch.

-## Let's Get in Touch!
+## Let's Connect!

-Interested in elevating your product's user experience?
-Let's collaborate and drive tangible results, as showcased in this case study.
+Ready to elevate your product’s user experience?
-<a href="mailto:pro.mathieu.fortune@gmail.com">Reach out</a>, and together, let's craft solutions that resonate with your audience.
+<a href="mailto:pro.mathieu.fortune@gmail.com">Reach out</a>, and let’s work together to craft user-centric solutions that make a difference.